Go-Out.ma

 5. Saadian Tombs

-Why we love it: Hidden for centuries, this royal necropolis reveals a fascinating part of Marrakech’s history.
+Why we love it: for centuries, this royal necropolis reveals a fascinating part of Marrakech’s history.
 The intricate artistry of the tombs reflects the splendor of the Saadian dynasty.
 Practical info: Entrance is around 70 MAD, open daily from 9 AM to 4:30 PM.
 Our tip: Arrive early to avoid crowds and snap stunning photos of the architecture without people.

 6. Le Jardin Secret